MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/sla-limitations.md

 # SLA limitations

-The following limitations apply to the Unified Interface apps:
+The following limitations apply to SLAs created in the Unified Interface apps:

 - The **Applicable When** and **Success Conditions** won't work as expected if they're configured for related entities.